Learn All About Bass Fishing In Maine

-All about fishing for smallmouth and largemouth bass in Maine lakes.
+All about fishing for smallmouth and largemouth bass.

 Lots of places to fish for bass in Maine.
 Private bonds, rivers and small lakes are quite likely to contain bass.
 Larger bodies of water like Androscoggin Lake, Baskahegan Lake, Big Lake, China Lake, Cobbosseecontee Lake, Damariscotta Lake, East Grand Lake, Gardner Lake, Graham Lake, Great Pond, Long Lake, Mattawamkeag Lake, Meddybemps Lake, Messalonskee Lake, Moosehead Lake, Pushaw Lake, Sebasticook Lake, Sebago Lake, Sebec Lake, Schoodic Lake, Thompson Lake, Webb Lake and West Grand Lake have healthy populations of bass.

 World record: 22 lbs 4 oz